Model Providers

 command demonstrates how to make this request using the OpenAI-compatible API.

-Refer to the Create Chat Completion API documentation for more details on making chat completion requests.
+Refer to the for more details on making chat completion requests.